How To Commission a Successful BIM & Point Cloud Survey in 6 Steps

 Step 6: Provide Feedback.

-To me as a business owner and technician, feedback this is the most important thing.
-It’s great to be in a world where I truly believe that everything, I do is perfect.
-However, to think that’s the case is a delusional.
+To me as a business owner and technician, feedback is the most important thing.
+It’s great to be in a world where I truly believe that everything I do is perfect.
+However, to think that’s the case is delusional.

 I’ve found that various clients work in different ways and have various preferences with how they like to model or even name things.
 We are the same, we try to establish the most efficient and tidiest way of producing and delivering our Revit Models and Scan data.
 However, we can likely improve in ways we haven’t yet discovered.